Coral-Protocol/coral-server/README.md

 The server provides the following tools for agent communication:

 ### Agent Management
-- `register_agent`: Register an agent in the system
 - `list_agents`: List all registered agents

 ### Thread Management